 - general business costs, such as staff training, electricity and premises costs.
 For instance, staff time employed in operating payment terminals or training to operate payment terminals would not be eligible.

 The Guidance Note does not amend or modify the Standards.
+The Bank will review the operation of the Standards and this Guidance Note in the light of experience.
 The Bank may update or vary the Guidance Note from time to time as necessary, including in response to changes in the way that merchants are charged for card acceptance.
-Any updates or variations will be advised through a media release issued on the Bank's website.
+Any updates or variations to the Guidance Note will be advised through a media release issued on the Bank's website.
 The information contained in this Guidance Note does not constitute, nor should it be treated as, legal advice.
 The information contained herein is current as at the date of the Guidance Note and is based on the Standards and the designation of the schemes as at the applicable issue dates.

 - A per transaction cost for all fixed costs may be calculated by dividing the fixed cost for a particular period by the number of transactions over the same period for the scheme(s) to which the cost applies.

-- The per transaction cost for the fixed equipment, systems and development costs may be calculated by dividing the fixed cost by the estimated number of transactions over the ensuing three years of the scheme(s) to which the cost applies.
-The estimated number of transactions may be calculated by multiplying transactions in the past 12 months by three.
+- The per transaction cost for the fixed equipment, systems and development costs may be calculated by dividing the fixed cost by the estimated number of transactions over the ensuing five years of the scheme(s) to which the cost applies.
+The estimated number of transactions may be calculated by multiplying transactions in the past 12 months by five.

 - The per transaction cost may be calculated in the same manner as for paragraph (d).